"Wake up!" Rosslyn called out to Talon. He woke with a grunt as Bo put her weight on his belly, Rosslyn perched upon her shoulders.

 With a hefty sigh Talon rubbed his jaw.
 The rough stippling of his beard scratched at his palm.
 Leaning over he gave his wife a kiss, before pulling the covers off.
 At a leisurely pace he got ready.
 Talon laced up the fly of his pants after tucking in his tan shirt.
 He picked a towel off the floor and headed to the well out back.
 Forgoing shaving, Talon opted for a quick wash of his face, figuring it was best not to keep Rosslyn waiting.
-The girl was… enthusiastic to say the least.
+The girl was, enthusiastic to say the least.
 That was probably why she and Aiden had such a good relationship.
-For a man who was left to himself for better part of a year, she gave him a more than eager break from the monotony.
+For a man who was left to himself for better part of two years, she gave him a more than eager break from the monotony.

 "Rosslyn?"
 Talon called out as he headed to the bed room to replace the towel with a pair of socks.
 "Are you all ready?"

 "We're ready!"
 Rossyln came down the hall at blinding speed on top of Bo.
 They threw Talon off balance as he was putting on his socks.
 He landed face first on the ground with a grumble.
 "Come on!
 We're not going to get anything done with you on the ground!"
 She complained with a puffy face.